rushdishams/rushdishams.github.io/index.md

 ## about_me

-i have over 8 years' experience for natural language processing (NLP), information retrieval (IR) and information extraction (IE) related tasks using machine learning.

-i always have the goal to bring in efficiency and effectiveness in the business process that deals with these problems.
+in charge of research and development of machine-learning based natural language processing (nlp) solutions.

 serious productivity hacker.
 Python and Java enthusiast.

+very much interested in photography and archaeology.
-surprisingly, i have a book named [java data science cookbook](https://www.packtpub.com/big-data-and-business-intelligence/java-data-science-cookbook)!

-based on the book, udemy has a [course](https://www.udemy.com/java-data-science-solutions-big-data-and-visualization/) as well!
+surprisingly (or not), i have a book named [java data science cookbook](https://www.packtpub.com/big-data-and-business-intelligence/java-data-science-cookbook)! based on which, udemy has a [course](https://www.udemy.com/java-data-science-solutions-big-data-and-visualization/) as well!

-most probably i won't add you on facebook if you fulfil the following criteria:
+most probably i won't add you on facebook if you fall in the following criteria:

 1. i don't know you at all.
-2. you are a student of >= 2k5 batch in KUET and you are not in canada and not a faculty member of KUET.
+2. you are a student of >= 2k5 batch in KUET and you are (not in canada or not a faculty member of KUET).

 this is because i don't want to share each other's personal lives.